 Factory resets are the most extreme option for removing spy software.
-But how do you protect yourself from them in the first place?
+But it’ll make sure that your phone is in a fresh state.
+And now that you’re spyware-app-free, here’s how you can protect yourself from cell phone spying.

-There are a few tips on what you can do to prevent your phone from being hacked:
+There are a few tips on what you can do to prevent your phone from being riddled with spyware:

-- Keep it updated: updates to phone OS and various apps happen for a reason – and sometimes, that reason is plugging up a known security gap.
+- Keep it updated: Phone OS and various app updates happen for a reason – and sometimes, that reason is plugging up a known security gap.

-- Don’t leave your phone unattended: locking your screen and never letting your phone get away from is the safest way to keep your smartphone from being hacked.
+- Don’t leave your phone unattended: locking your screen and never separating from your phone is the safest way to keep your smartphone from being hacked.

-- Use a VPN: PNs have other additional features – like Surfshark VPN’s CleanWeb, which keeps your phone safe from over 1,000,000 known-malicious sites..
+- Use a Virtual Private Network (VPN): VPNs sometimes have other additional features – like Surfshark VPN’s CleanWeb, which keeps your phone safe from over 1,000,000 known malicious sites.